WARNING: This product contains nicotine. Nicotine is an addictive chemical.

 • Matching voltage to your coil resistance gives optimal results.

-• Beginners do well starting with a fixed mid-level voltage around 3.7V to 4V.
+• Beginners do well starting with a fixed mid-level voltage of around 3.7V to 4V.

 • Adjust voltage and wattage within the safe limits of your device and batteries.